binDebug3/investopps/README.md

 ## Features

 - Filters stocks that fall below a defined threshold
-- Tracks 1-month and 3-month percent changes
 - Logs daily bargains into a persistent history
-- Sends clean HTML email reports every Thursday
+- Sends clean email reports every Thursday
 - Includes research links for each ticker
 - Automatically schedules and runs silently
-- Avoids duplicate updates using an update log
-- Cleanly separates data, logs, config, and reports

 ---